MrHedmad/kerblam/README.md

   - Edit code for you (with the exception of a tiny bit of wrapping to allow `kerblam package` to work);
   - Handle any errors produced by the pipelines or containers.
-- :earth_africa: A tool that covers every edge case.
-  Kerblam! will never have a wall of options for you to choose from.
-  If you need more advanced control on what is done, you should directly use the tools that Kerblam! leverages.

 ## Opinions
-Kerblam! wants to streamline and standardize data analysis project as much as possible.
+Kerblam! wants to streamline and standardize data analysis projects as much as possible.
 For this reason, projects are opinionated:
 - The folder structure of your project adheres to the Kerblam! standard, although you may configure it in `kerblam.toml`.